 Why Waiting Lists Don’t Work & The Culture We’re Building at PsyConnect

-In private practice, a full caseload is often seen as a sign of success.
+In private practice, a full caseload often feels like business is going well.
 But one of the biggest challenges that comes with it is what to do with new enquiries when you’re fully booked.
-The common approach?
-A waiting list.
+The common approach is having waiting list.

 But waiting lists are unpredictable.
 Sometimes the wait is four weeks, sometimes eight, and sometimes a client drops out, freeing up a spot immediately.
 The problem is that by the time I finally get back to many of these clients, they’ve already found another therapist.

 At the same time, I continue to receive new enquiries, many of whom will also end up on a waiting list that may or may not work for them.
-It’s an inefficient cycle—one that leaves clients waiting unnecessarily, therapists with extra administrative work, and opportunities for connections lost.
+It’s an inefficient cycle that leaves clients waiting unnecessarily, therapists with extra administrative work, and opportunities for starting therapy earlier with the first choice of therapist lost.

 Why I Created PsyConnect